kwoodham/sublime/README.md

 <a name="adding-material"></a>
 ## Adding material

-Assuming you are familiar with [Markdown][md], I'll only cover stuff that is unique to this wiki work-flow.
+Assuming you are familiar with [Markdown][md] syntax, I'll only cover stuff that is relevant putting in internal (to the current page) or cross-page wiki links.

 First for internal links, you have a few options: